Tooth Extractions in Waukesha WI

 If you are given a gauze pack to keep in your mouth after the visit, you should continue to use it for 30-45 minutes after the visit.
 After that, carefully remove it, and replace it with another gauze pack of for another 30-45 minutes.
 You should keep doing this until the bleeding stops.
 Don’t confuse a little bit of blood mixed in with saliva for a serious flow of blood.
 However, if the bleeding hasn’t stopped after a few hours, you should contact your dentist.

 While the clot is covering the extraction area and solidifying, you should do as little as possible to disturb it.
-Otherwise, you will be slowing down you own healing process.
+Otherwise, you will be slowing down your own healing process.
 Strenuous activity should be avoided during this period.

 Contrary to what you may believe, you should also avoid drinking with a straw.
 Using a straw will create suction in your mouth which may cause you to start bleeding again.
 Avoid rinsing your mouth, and stay away from alcoholic beverages or mouthwash as these will be extremely painful when they make contact.
 Do not smoke, as this will slow down the healing process.

-Even though it’s not a major medical procedure, you should take care of yourself after a tooth extraction.
+Even though it’s not a major medical procedure, you should take care of yourself after tooth extraction.
 Take it easy to give yourself the best possible chance of healing quickly.
 Rinse the mouth gently to clean it, and don’t brush the affected area.
 Our team at Hillcrest Family Dental is here to help.